Realiserad/fish-ai/README.md

 or complete a command, the output from `<command> --help` is provided to the LLM for reference.

-`fish-ai` can also send an exerpt of your commandline history when completing a command.
+`fish-ai` can also send an excerpt of your commandline history when completing a command.
 This is disabled by default.

 Finally, to fix the previous command, the previous commandline buffer,